 Earlier that fall, a large group of Arapaho, as well as some Cheyenne, had camped near Fort Lyon.
 The Fort Lyon reserve also was the site of the Upper Arkansas Indian Agency.

 In November, after a change in orders as well as a change in commanders at Fort Lyon, the tribes were prohibited from camping near the fort.
 Nearly all Cheyenne, as well as a small camp of the Arapaho moved to Sand Creek.
-On November 29, 1864, Colorado volunteer soldiers attacked this encampment of over 500 people.
+On November 29, 1864, 675 Colorado volunteer soldiers attacked this encampment of approximately 750 people.